nmshd/documentation/_docs_integrate/migration-from-v4-to-v5.md

 For this reason, the [Get shared versions of an Attribute]({% link _docs_use-cases/use-case-consumption-get-shared-versions-of-an-attribute.md %}) use case was already added in version 4 and the use case of getting shared versions of a RepositoryAttribute was marked as deprecated.
 It has now been deleted with the update to version 5.

+Please note, however, that the Connector route `GET /api/v2/Attributes/{id}/Versions/Shared` that belonged to the use case of getting shared versions of a RepositoryAttribute can still be used.
+If the Connector route `GET /api/v2/Attributes/{id}/Versions/Shared` is executed, the [Get shared versions of an Attribute]({% link _docs_use-cases/use-case-consumption-get-shared-versions-of-an-attribute.md %}) use case is now executed instead.
+As the functionality has only been extended, there is no breaking change with regard to the Connector route.

 #### Less Input Needed for the Use Case CreateRepositoryAttribute